-In the past the American College of Obstetricians and Gynecologists recommended pregnant women not raise their heart rate above 140 beats per minute during exercise, but this is no longer a guideline.
+Years ago, the American College of Obstetricians and Gynecologists recommended pregnant women not raise their heart rate above 140 beats per minute during exercise, but this is no longer a guideline.
 Most women who were physically active prior to becoming pregnant can maintain physical activity during pregnancy.
 You may have to reduce the intensity; work out at a comfortable level, such as with low impact aerobics versus high impact.
 Exercising at about 70% of your maximum heart rate causes no change in the fetal heart rate.

 Whether you were active before your pregnancy or not, you can exercise while pregnant.
-The American College of Obstetricians and Gynecologiysts states, "If you are active, pregnancy need not cause you to alter your fitness routine," and, "If you have not been active, now is a good time to start."
+The American College of Obstetricians and Gynecologists states, "If you are active, pregnancy need not cause you to alter your fitness routine," and, "If you have not been active, now is a good time to start."
 For most women, exercising during pregnancy is safe.

-In addition, you may be advised to avoid exercise if you have certain pregnancy-related conditions, including bleeding or spotting, low-lying placenta, threatened or recurrent miscarriage, previous premature births or history of early labor, or a weak cervix.
+In addition, you may be advised to avoid exercise if you have certain pregnancy-related conditions, including bleeding or spotting, low-lying placenta, threatened or recurrent miscarriage, previous premature births or a history of early labor, or a weak cervix.
 Talk to your doctor before starting exercise for some guidelines on what you can and cannot do.

 Make sure you drink plenty of water when you work out during pregnancy.
 Try drinking 8 ounces of water 20-30 minutes before you start exercise, and 8 ounces every 20-30 minutes during your workout.
 Also remember to hydrate following your routine.
-If you are concerned you will need to use the bathroom more often because you are drinking more, work out at a gym where there is a restroom available, or if you walk or run outside, stay close to home in case you need to make a pit stop.
+If you are concerned, you will need to use the bathroom more often because you are drinking more; work out at a gym where there is a restroom available, or if you walk or run outside, stay close to home in case you need to make a pit stop.

 Consult with your doctor for an individualized exercise program that is right for you.
 However, if you are healthy and your pregnancy is without complications there are some general guidelines for exercise that most women can follow.
 Begin workouts with a five-minute warm-up and five-minute stretch.
 Try to get about 15 minutes of cardiovascular activity and monitor your heart rate.
 Gradually slow down and lessen the intensity of your cardio, and finish up with some gentle stretches.